Tech-sas/Playbook/src/01-Tools-and-Resources/index.md

 - The cloud-storage service [Dropbox](https://www.dropbox.com/)
 - And the text-editor, [Sublime Text](http://www.sublimetext.com/2) (_just use the free trial_)

-We will also use the service [Pancake.io](https://pancake.io/), which will serve a real website fro your Dropbox folder.
+We will also use the service [Pancake.io](https://pancake.io/), which will serve a real website from your Dropbox folder.

 More **advanced developers** may be interested in putting something up on one of these services: